This post may contain affiliate links. Please see my disclosure policy for details.

-Buses are the easiest, cheapest and believe it or not safest way to get around Myanmar.
+Buses are the easiest, cheapest, and believe it or not safest way to get around Myanmar.

 Your hotel can book you a reputable company if you’re taking the night bus across the tourist triangle.

 I found that the bus services here were amazing.
-They provided a neck pillow, blanket, reclining seats, snacks, drinks and regular breaks!
+They provided a neck pillow, blanket, reclining seats, snacks, drinks, and regular breaks!

 It was so much better than the other night buses that I had taken in other Asian countries so you’re in safe hands if you do choose this route.

 Trains in Myanmar are a little bit of a different story.
-They are notoriously slow, bumpy and dangerous (to the point you have to take out life insurance to ride!).
+They are notoriously slow, bumpy, and dangerous (to the point you have to take out life insurance to ride!).

-One traveller told me he was airborne at one point on his 20 hour journey to Yangon.
+One traveller told me he was airborne at one point on his 20-hour journey to Yangon.
 Crazy!

 Despite all of this, Myanmar’s famous train journey routes are some of the best and most beautiful in the world – so make sure you at least try it out!

 Another fun way to get around is to use the local Tuk Tuks.
-If you don’t know what one of these looks like in Myanmar it’s a Toyota truck which has been converted to hold benches as seats.
+If you don’t know what one of these looks like in Myanmar it’s a Toyota truck that has been converted to hold benches as seats.